sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

  * When you plugin your phone, click OK on the "Allow USB debugging?" popup.

 ## Connectivity
 If you run by default, the phone will use the current connection.
-Using the connectivity flag will not work for now (would love a PR for that!) but you can use [phuedxs](https://github.com/phuedx) [Micro Device Lab](https://github.com/phuedx/micro-device-lab) and connect your phone to the wifi you want to use.
+The connectivity flag is currently not supported (would love a PR for that!) but you can use [phuedxs](https://github.com/phuedx) [Micro Device Lab](https://github.com/phuedx/micro-device-lab) and connect your phone to the wifi you want to use.
 There you can choose what kind of connectivity profile you want to use.

 ## Run
 You are now ready to run your and test on your phone: